AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidationElement/README.md

 ValidationElement Class
 =======================
-AutomationML 2.1 APIClass ValidationElement is a Tuple of an XElement and associated detailed Information about any inconsistencies, assigned with that Element.
+Class ValidationElement is a Tuple of an XElement and associated detailed Information about any inconsistencies, assigned with that Element.

 Inheritance Hierarchy